-Purpose of the proposal and its anticipated effects, including any changes in existing rules: During the 2022 Regular Session, the Washington State Legislature passed Second Substitute House Bill 1210 (Chapter 16, Laws of 2022) on March 11, 2022.
+Purpose: During the 2022 Regular Session, the Washington State Legislature passed Second Substitute House Bill 1210 (Chapter 16, Laws of 2022) on March 11, 2022.
 In passing this bill, the legislature found that the use of the term "marijuana" in the United States has discriminatory origins and should be replaced with the more scientifically accurate term "cannabis".
-For this reason, the bill replaces the term "marijuana" with the term "cannabis" throughout the Revised Code of Washington, including chapter 69.50 RCW, the Uniform Controlled Substances Act.
-The bill also replaces the term "marijuana" with "cannabis" throughout the rules of the Liquor and Cannabis Board in Title 314 WAC.
+For this reason, the bill replaced the term "marijuana" with the term "cannabis" throughout the Revised Code of Washington, including chapter 69.50 RCW, the Uniform Controlled Substances Act.
+The bill also directed the Board to use expedited rule making to replace the term "marijuana" with "cannabis" throughout the rules of the Liquor and Cannabis Board in Title 314 WAC.